suraj-deshmukh/CoWin-Vaccine-Slot-Monitoring-and-Auto-Booking/README.md

 * Docker: Click here to install <a href="https://docs.docker.com/engine/install/">Docker</a>

-If you don't want to use Docker then you will need python 3.5+ installed on your system and then clone this repository using into `cowin-app` folder using `git clone https://github.com/suraj-deshmukh/CoWin-Vaccine-Slot-Monitoring-and-Auto-Booking.git cowin-app` and install prequisites using `pip install -r cowin-app/requirements.txt`
+If you don't want to use Docker then you will need python 3.5+ installed on your system and then clone this repository into `cowin-app` folder using `git clone https://github.com/suraj-deshmukh/CoWin-Vaccine-Slot-Monitoring-and-Auto-Booking.git cowin-app` and install prequisites using `pip install -r cowin-app/requirements.txt`

 ## Prior Gmail Settings and SMS Forwarder App Configuration for Auto Mode(Not required for Manual Mode)